spetrescu/logchimera/README.md

 1. Estimate heterogeneity for a log dataset
 2. Increase the heterogeneity for a log dataset
-3. Transform industry data into publicly available data with equivalent properties To access these functionalities, make sure you first follow the set-up section corresponding to your system (currently available for Linux or Mac).
+3. Transform industry data into publicly available data with equivalent properties

+To use `logchimera`, make sure you first follow the set-up section corresponding to your system (currently available for Linux or Mac).
 ### 1. Estimate heterogeneity
 To estimate log heterogeneity, simply provide the path to your file.
 Currently, `logchimera` is able to estimate heterogeneity for a file of arbitrary size.
 The only requirement that needs to be met is for your file to contain the log lines separated by a new line character.
 Below you can see a sample of what `logchimera` would expect in terms of an input file.